How to Upgrade from the Chase Sapphire Preferred to Reserve

 At first glance, the Chase Sapphire Preferred might seem like the better credit card for you.

 The annual fee is only $95.

-By far the most attractive feature is the sign-up bonus points you can earn after spending meeting the spend requirement.
+By far the most attractive feature is the welcome bonus you can earn after spending meeting the spend requirement.

 Also, points are worth 25% more when you book travel through Chase Ultimate Rewards.
 This includes airfare, hotels, car rentals, and cruises.

 You can even transfer your points to travel partners.
 These include United, British Airways, Hyatt, or Marriott.